mrstefangrimm/prfServo/README.md

 `template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo2` :
 Instantiate an object of this an use it as your Servo library.

+## License
+This Library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Change History
 ### 0.0.1.0
 - Initial Version